redwoodjs/sdk-experiments/passkey-addon/README.md

 pnpm dev
 ```

-You should now have a working passkey authentication flow in your RedwoodSDK application.
+You should now have a working passkey authentication flow in your RedwoodSDK application!